-A simple model that includes a density dependent egg-smolt phase, followed by a density-independent smolt-adult phase, can help us understand the mechanisms that drive the extreme variation in steelhead population abundance (Appendix 2: Beverton-Holt stock-recruit analysis of hatchery-wild interactions in Steelhead).
+A simple model that includes a density dependent egg-smolt phase, followed by a density-independent smolt-adult phase, can help us understand the mechanisms that drive the extreme variation in steelhead population abundance (Appendix 2).
 Strong density dependence at the egg-smolt stage means that juvenile abundances can be relatively stable across a wide range of spawner abundance because egg-smolt survival is lower at high egg density (Ward 2000; Decker et al. 2015, Figure 5).
 In contrast, adult abundance is driven by highly-variable, density independent marine survival (Figure 6).

 Figure 5.
 Reproduction of Decker et al. (2015; Figure 7d).
 Juvenile recruitment curves (BH solid line & equation, Ricker dashed line) for the Thompson River steelhead/rainbow population.
 Spawning stock abundance only includes steelhead.
-S_1 =Female Spawner Abundance in Generation 1, R_j =Smolt Recruits, B_j =maximum smolt abundance at large S_1 , a= R_1/S_1 at low spawner abundance.
-Approximate values for B_1 and a have been added.
+S_1 =Female Spawner Abundance in Generation 1, R_J =Smolt Recruits, B_J =maximum smolt abundance at large S_1 , $a = R_J/S_1$ at low spawner abundance.
+Approximate values for B_J and a have been added.

 Figure 6.
 Smolt to adult survival for Keogh River steelhead.
-S_2 =Spawner Abundance in Generation 2, and m=Smolt to Spawner Survival.
+S2=Spawner Abundance in Generation 2, and m=Smolt to Spawner Survival.

 The data in Figure 5 and Figure 6 can be used to understand why adult abundance varies.
 We observe very large fluctuations in spawner abundance because m can vary by about 20x through a combination of decade long trends and year to year fluctuations (Figure 6).
-In each generation, the population moves toward a stable equilibrium where R_A =S but equilibrium is never observed because m, and to a lesser degree a and B_I , are constantly changing.
+In each generation, the population moves toward a stable equilibrium where $R_A=S$ but equilibrium is never observed because m, and to a lesser degree a and B_J , are constantly changing.
 Instead, the population tracks a constantly changing replacement abundance (R_R) but never reaches equilibrium.